skyemakable/ShowerTunes/README.md

         * Only have Bluetooth devices turned on when desired
         * Turn off Bluetooth on Android phone when not using Bluetooth with other devices.

-3. As as prankster, I want to connect to the Bluetooth speaker and mess with the volume settings to cause issues to the victim.
+3. As a prankster, I want to connect to the Bluetooth speaker and mess with the volume settings to cause issues to the victim.
     * **Mitigation:**
         * Manually turn off speaker after each use.